Therapist & Coach

 When I was (much) younger I played contact sports, drank too much, worked long hours and thought I was bullet-proof.
 But life has a way of throwing jarring events in your path, giving you the opportunity to really change who you are as a person, to change what you embody, to humble yourself and be grateful for what you have.
 This is only after you have broken down all your resistance, accepted responsibility for your behaviour and re-think your world view.
 As I did.

 I now enjoy a balanced lifestyle including meditation and exercise.
-I am interested in secular Buddhism, longevity and living a wholesome, organic, plant-based way of being.
+I am interested in secular Buddhism, compassion, longevity and living a wholesome, organic, plant-based way of being.
 I believe we can live in harmony with ourselves, in harmony with the natural world of this planet, if we all make a concerted effort to change our ways.
 In the long run, it’s not just about climate change its about saving ourselves as a species.

 Our future is unwritten.
 It will be shaped by who we choose to be now.